 1. Adhesions can form inside the bowel.

-When the bowel experiences a trauma, such as a surgery to remove part of the bowel, adhesions can form inside the bowel.
+When the bowel experiences a trauma, such as surgery to remove part of the bowel, adhesions can form inside the bowel.
 These adhesions, made of thick collagen bonds, make it difficult for food to pass and can often cause cramping and pain during the digestion process.

 2. Adhesions can surround and restrict the bowel from the outside.